luk3yx/minetest-lurkcoin/README.md

 documentation, and are entirely optional (they will be automatically created if they are not included).
 Any missing functions are "filled in" automatically.

-*By default, payments are rounded down to the nearest 0.01cr.*
+*By default, payments are rounded down to the nearest 0.01 Mg.*